daniel-arnobio/dbt_northwind/models/staging/orders.md

 {% docs orders_docs %}

-This table contains clickstream events from the marketing website.
+This table contains the orders of Norhwind operations.

 The events in this table are recorded by [Snowplow](http://github.com/snowplow/snowplow) and piped into the warehouse on an hourly basis.
 The following pages of the marketing site are tracked:
  - /